 Are you looking for an inexpensive craft idea for the holidays?If so, you’re in the right place!
 Re-use items you already have in your home to make this craft.
 For a simple craft idea that children or adults can do, you can make this simple mason jar candle holder centerpiece for your table.
 Not only does this work well for Christmas, but it would also be festive for St. Patrick’s Day!

-Re-inventing the decor of your home after every holiday can be simple.
-With Valentine’s Day over, it’s time to put away the red and pink hearts.
-For a thrifty craft idea, add green decor by re-using items you already have.
-If you have an old mason jar and tissue paper from an old gift, this craft is not only easy to do, but it is also budget-friendly!
+For a thrifty craft idea, add green decor to your home by re-using items you already have in your home.
+If you have a mason jar and leftover tissue paper from an old gift, this craft is easy to do!

 First, collect everything you need.
 You should have at least two different colors of tissue paper.
 Cut the tissue paper into small squares, about one inch across.
 Whether you tear the squares or cut them precisely, make them look similar in size and texture.

 Double check that you have the other supplies.
 For the candle holder, you can use any size mason jar.
 Since I already had a small mason jar, re-using it added an eco-friendly and budget-savvy touch to the project.
 To decorate the jar, you will use Mod Podge.

 Start with one side of the mason jar first.
 Paint the the Mod Podge on the jar.
 I used a paintbrush, but you can use a variety of paint tools to apply it.
 Then, layer the green squares.
 When you press each one down, check that they adhere to the jar.
 Usually, the Mod Podge soaks through the tissue paper well enough that even after layering two or three squares, the tissue paper stays on well.